-Slip and fall injuries can happen in public or private locales, and plaintiffs making personal injury claims face common defenses used by defendants.
-The injured party must demonstrate that the property owner was aware of the hazard, or that that they should have known about it.
-Many factors go into a judge’s decision, including if the owner took appropriate steps to protect others from harm, the property’s condition, the likeliness of an accident, and if an employee caused the problem.
+Slip and fall injuries can happen in public or private locales.
+And plaintiffs making personal injury claims face common defenses used by defendants.
+The injured party must demonstrate that the property owner was aware of the hazard.
+Or they should have known about it.
+Many factors go into a judge’s decision.
+It’s including if the owner took appropriate steps to protect others from harm, the property’s condition, the likeliness of an accident, and if an employee caused the problem.
 The following are commonly used defenses one may find in a slip and fall case.

 Defendants usually claim that they took reasonable steps to avoid potential accidents, so plaintiffs will have to prove otherwise.
 There are accepted standards of care that may apply.
 For example, a grease spill on a restaurant floor might require some time before it can be cleaned up.
 The owners will need to explain how long a hazard was present and how quickly it could be realistically attended to.
 Certain times of day, such as a lunchtime rush, can change the timing on this.
 Also, the court will consider if there was an underlying problem that the owner was aware of; simply placing a warning sign nearby and not making repairs can create unsafe situations.

 In slip and fall claims, defendants and plaintiffs may share responsibility for the accident.
 Referred to as comparative or contributory negligence, plaintiffs may be found partially to blame for not following signs or looking where they were going.
 Defendants can use the plain view doctrine in these cases.
 Injured parties can end up recovering less if the court decides that they were partly to blame.